Download a French inventory of fixtures

 The inventory of fixtures is an official document that is meant to simplify the relations between the landlord and the tenant of an estate.
-In France its composition is planned by law. the Loi ALUR of 2014 and more specifically the decree n° 2016-382 of mars 30, 2016 indicates what needs to appear in an inventory of fixtures.
+In France, its composition is planned by law.
+The Loi ALUR of 2014 and more specifically the decree n° 2016-382 of march 30, 2016 indicates what needs to appear in an inventory of fixtures.

 The état des lieux is a document that indicates the state of a housing.
 The idea is to keep track of how was the accommodation before the tenant moved in.
 Once he moves out, the landlord and the tenant can evaluate the damages made by the tenant.

 The price of the reparations can be deduced from the deposit.
 In France, the deposit might be of one month if the rental is unfurnished and of two months if the rental is furnished.
 If the tenant did not damaged the housing, all of the deposit must be returned, the landlord has two months to give it back to the tenant.

 The French law frames the inventory of fixtures but it does not bound the tenant and the landlord to perfome one.
 The parties can decide to do an état des lieux or not.

 If no inventory is made at the tenant’s arrival, the place is considered to be in good condition which implies that the tenant has to leave it in good condition when he moves out.
 It is therefore highly advised to write one at the tenant’s entry in the apartment.

 Note that if the landlord has not planned an état des lieux, the tenant can demand to made one.
 In that case, if the landlord persists in refusing, he is then considered fully responsible for the condition of the place and can not ask the tenant to pay for any redoing.

 The realisation of a French inventory of fixtures